Is Baby Oil Good for Your Face — or Bad? What You Need to Know Now

 My husband and I both have childhood memories of baby oil.
 There's something about the scent of mineral oil that can take you back 40 years in an instant.
 For both of us, it reminds us of our dads.
 My husband's dad was a professional clown, and mineral oil was the only thing to get the thick, white face paint off his skin.
 My dad does woodworking and gunsmithing, and mineral oil is a mainstay in his world.

-Baby Oil vs Mineral Oil
+What's the Difference Between Baby Oil and Mineral Oil

 Mineral oil and baby oil are essentially the same thing.